Alexhuszagh/BreezeStyleSheets/README.md

 - Cross-platform icon packs for standard icons.
 - Extensible stylesheets: add your own plugins or rules and automatically configure them using the same configuration syntax.

+**Plugins**

+The supported plugins can be found in the [extensions](/extensions) directory and include theme support for:
+- Advanced Docking System
+- QDockWidget Tooltips

 # Extending Stylesheets

 There are some limitations of using Qt stylesheets in general, which cannot be solved by stylesheets.
 To get more fine-grained style control, you should subclass `QCommonStyle`: